oleksiivykhor/regex_generator/README.md

  - `:self_recognition` - Symbols that will be represented as itself.
 Can be string or array
  - `:look` - `:ahead` or `:behind` (`:behind` by default).
 To generate regex with text after or before the value
  - `:strict_count` - When it `true` regex will generated with strict chars count
+ - `:title` - Regex will generated for provided title.
+If `:title` is provided as Hash (i.e. to generate regex with name capturing groups), `:title` must contains the same keys as target

 ## Contributing